Lists

 Your lists will be visible from a few different places in the Aspen catalog.

-Underneath your username, there is a shortcut to Lists.
+Underneath your username, there is a shortcut to Your Lists.

 In Catalog Searches

-As you are preforming searches in Aspen, you will see Appears on list, for any titles that are one of your own lists as well as any titles that are on one of the New York Times or public staff lists.
+As you are preforming searches in Aspen, you will see Appears on List for any titles that appear on a public staff list, a NYT Best Seller list, or one of your own personal lists.
 Clicking on the hyperlink will take you directly into the list.

-One of Aspen's personalized browse categories is the My List browse category.
+One of Aspen's personalized browse category options is the Your List browse category.
 This is specific to the logged in user and will automatically update as the user's list(s) update.

 By URL